0xABAD/m3d/README.md

 ```

 Afterwards, you can include the header in any other source files you
 will call the library from.

-As for API usage checkout the `test_bench.cpp` file.
-The unit tests
+As for API usage checkout the
-in that file are short and simple and cover the majority of the
+`test_bench.cpp` file.
+The unit tests in that file are short and
-library.

-The library does provide some options through preprocessor
+cover the majority of the library.
+The library does provide some
-definitions:
+options through preprocessor definitions:

 * **M3D_STATIC** You can define this variable to have M3D be
   statically defined to a specific translation unit.